Head and neck cancer: Signs and symptoms

 Head and neck cancers can cause a broad range of symptoms, many of which occur together.
-These can be categorised local (head and neck cancer-specific), general and gastrointestinal symptoms.
+These can be categorised as local (head and neck cancer-specific), general, and gastrointestinal symptoms.
 Local symptoms include changes in taste and voice, inflammation of the mouth or throat (mucositis), dry mouth (xerostomia), and difficulty swallowing (dysphagia).
-General symptoms include difficulty sleeping, tiredness, depression, nerve damage (peripheral neuropathy).
+General symptoms include difficulty sleeping, tiredness, depression, and nerve damage (peripheral neuropathy).
 Gastrointestinal symptoms are typically nausea and vomiting.

 Symptoms predominantly include a sore on the face or oral cavity that does not heal, trouble swallowing, or a change in voice.
 In those with advanced disease, there may be unusual bleeding, facial pain, numbness or swelling, and visible lumps on the outside of the neck or oral cavity.
 Head and neck cancer often begins with benign signs and symptoms of the disease, like an enlarged lymph node on the outside of the neck, a hoarse-sounding voice, or a progressive worsening cough or sore throat.
 In the case of head and neck cancer, these symptoms will be notably persistent and become chronic.
 There may be a lump or a sore in the throat or neck that does not heal or go away.
 There may be difficulty or pain in swallowing.
 Speaking may become difficult.
 There may also be a persistent earache.

 Other symptoms can include: a lump in the lip, mouth, or gums; ulcers or mouth sores that do not heal; bleeding from the mouth or numbness; bad breath; discolored patches that persist in the mouth; a sore tongue; and slurring of speech if the cancer is affecting the tongue.
 There may also be congested sinuses, weight loss, and some numbness or paralysis of facial muscles.